Long-duration electricity storage needs for coping with Dunkelflaute events in Europe: Introduction

 Previous research has shown that for growing shares of \ac{VRE} increasing flexibility would not only enable a least-cost energy system, but also required to deal with imbalances in the power sector \cite{paulus_potential_2011,zerrahn_long-run_2017,shaner_geophysical_2018,brown_synergies_2018,child_flexible_2019,victoria_early_2020}.
 This can be provided by different types of electricity storage, demand response, or cross-border transmission.
 Spatial flexibility allows balancing of regional variations in demand and variable renewable supply by interconnecting countries via electricity and hydrogen grids \cite{fursch_role_2013,schaber_parametric_2012}.
 In Europe, such cross-border interconnection can mitigate energy storage needs, particularly by balancing differences in wind power availability across countries \cite{roth_geographical_2023}.
-Yet, it is unclear to what extent this storage-mitigating effect of geographical balancing persists during extreme pan-European \ac{VRE} droughts of synoptic scale affecting many countries simultaneously \cite{kittel_quantifying_2024}.
+Yet, it is unclear to what extent this storage-mitigating effect of geographical balancing persists during extreme pan-European \ac{VRE} droughts of synoptic scale affecting many countries simultaneously~\cite{kittel_multi-threshold_2026}.
 Besides interconnection, a wide range of flexibility technologies can help to cope with \ac{VRE} droughts.
 Particularly long-duration storage, sometimes also referred to as ``ultra-long-duration storage'' in the literature \cite{brown_ultra_2023}, is a central option as it can shift renewable surplus energy to periods of low wind and solar availability over long time scales, i.e.,~from several days up to seasons \cite{schill_2020,dowling_role_2020,brown_ultra_2023}.
 Low energy capital costs are key to make long-duration storage viable in energy systems that heavily rely on wind and solar power \cite{ziegler_2019,albertus_long-duration_2020,sepulveda_design_2021,chu_2025}.
 From a techno-economic perspective, the production of hydrogen or its derivatives using renewable electricity, followed by storage and reconversion to electricity, currently appears most promising for enabling long-duration energy storage \cite{iea_future_2019,victoria_role_2019,dowling_role_2020,hunter_techno-economic_2021}.

 In this paper, we analyze how \ac{VRE} droughts impact the operation and sizing of long-duration storage in a fully renewable European power sector.
 We further investigate how varying levels of geographical balancing via interconnection affect long-duration storage investments in the least-cost system.
 We also examine how different technologies interact during extreme \ac{VRE} droughts and assess the role of nuclear power and fossil fuel-based backup capacity with emission abatement.